lipeng2/CarND-VehicleDetection-P5/README.md

 The goals / steps of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) and histogram of color features extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Perform a Histogram of Oriented Gradients (HOG) and histogram of color features extraction on a labeled datasets

-* Train a linearn SVM classifier
+* Train a linear SVM classifier

 * Implement a sliding window technique, and incorporates with the trained SVM classifier to search for vehicles in images

 * Use heat maps to reduce false positive detections

-* Implement a tracker class to keep tracking vehicles
+* Implement a tracker class to better track vehicles

 * Run pipeline on a video stream